 |TOTAL||163||71||.697||1 UAA||4 NCAAs|

-Vanessa Walby enters her fourth season as the head coach of WashU’s volleyball program in 2017.
+Vanessa Walby enters her sixth season as the head coach of WashU’s volleyball program in 2019.

 Walby was hired as the sixth head coach in the 40-year history of the program Dec.
 23, 2013.

-WashU volleyball’s tradition of excellence has continued under the guidance of Walby as the team captured the University Athletic Association (UAA) conference championship in 2015 and advanced to the NCAA Division III National Championship match in 2016.
-She was rewarded with her third overall and first UAA Coach of the Year award with WashU in 2015.
-Under the tutelage of Walby, the Bears have advanced to the NCAA Regional Championship match in three straight seasons.
+WashU volleyball’s tradition of excellence has continued under the guidance of Walby as the team captured the University Athletic Association (UAA) conference championship in 2015 and 2017 while also advancing to the NCAA Division III National Championship match in 2016.
+She was rewarded with her fourth overall and second UAA Coach of the Year award with WashU in 2017.
+Under the tutelage of Walby, the Bears advanced to the NCAA Regional Championship match in three consecutive seasons (2014-2016).

 In her first season on the Danforth Campus, Walby led the Bears to a 35-6 record and an appearance in the NCAA Regional Championship match.
 Her 35 wins were the most by a first-year coach in school history.